cavo789/blog/README.md

 Start a console and run `cd ~ && git clone https://github.com/cavo789/blog.git && cd blog` to clone this repository if needed.

+Then run `make install` to install dependencies.

+*If you don't have `make` on your computer, please run  `sudo apt-get update && sudo apt-get -y install make` .*

 ## Open the editor

 Run `make code` to open vscode.